German Apple Sponge Cake

 Ingredients

-• 200 g organic all purpose, unbleached spelt flour also called white spelt flour
+• 200 g organic all purpose, unbleached spelt flour also called white spelt flour or regular all-purpose flour

 • 3 tsp baking powder